Skip to main content

 2. To work collaboratively to address joint resolutions that pertain to both governing bodies.

 3. The individual(s) selected to represent the faculty or student senates on the Joint Committee on Student Interests shall attend all Faculty and Student Senate meetings and report on the work of the governing body they represent.
-In the event that these individuals cannot attend a meeting, they will designate another member of similar classification (faculty or student) to appear in their absence.
+If these individuals cannot attend a meeting, they will designate another member of similar classification (faculty or student) to appear in their absence.

 4. The Joint Committee on Student Interests shall be responsible for recruiting applicants, reviewing applications, and selecting winners for the Faculty Senate and the Faculty Memorial Scholarships.